lroquec/eks-basic-extras-terraform/README.md

 ## Dependencies
 The project depends on:
 - VPC configuration and existing EKS cluster.
-[Use this repo for that purpose](https://github.com/lroquec/terraform-eks-setup.git)
+[You can use this repo for that purpose](https://github.com/lroquec/terraform-eks-setup.git)
-- EKS OIDC provider configuration

 ## Notes
 - The Load Balancer Controller image repository URL is region-specific (configured for us-east-1)